-Hello I am Zane Huber and I am 6 years old now!
-Below are my pictures and the story of my life.
+Hello I am Zane Huber and I was 6 years old when we started my Haunted House fundraiser!
+Below are my pictures and the story of my life…..so far.

 Phil & Kari-March 17th 2001

 Hi there, I’m Kari, Zane’s Mom.
 Here is a little background on how Zane’s World began.

 Phil and I met in 1995 on St. Patrick’s Day, and were married on that same day, 6 yrs. later.
 I was a florist/wedding planner and Phil was a trailer/diesel mechanic.
 It sometimes is true what they say, “love at first sight” I knew he was the guy for me.

 A few years later, Phil and I were very happy to learn we were pregnant!
 Unfortunately, we had a miscarriage.
 The following year we became pregnant again, everything was going well, and 4 months into the pregnancy, we lost the baby…this was very sad and very hard.
 We had told the family and we were all getting very excited.
 After some tests were done with our doctor, they said “they were not sure why,” these things just happen sometimes.”

 In 2003 we became prego again!
 We were super happy and watched the pregnancy very closely with our doctor.
 I really enjoyed being pregnant, besides the morning (I mean, all day) sickness.
 I developed a love for Root Beer, Mexican food and tomatoes, which I owe all to Hannah.